Extended Producer Responsibility (EPR) for textiles

 Europe

-Textiles EPR is already in place in four countries: France, Netherlands, Hungary, and Latvia.
+Textiles EPR (Extended Producer Responsibility) is already in place in four countries: France, Netherlands, Hungary, and Latvia.
 Other EU nations are progressing towards compliance under the European Commission’s broader circular economy agenda.

 Amercia

 Across the Atlantic, momentum is building in the United States.
-While national legislation for companies isn’t yet in place, several states are taking action to implement this legislation for companies.
+While national regulations and legislaton for companies isn’t yet in place, several states are taking action to implement these regulations for companies to become more circular with their products and systems.

-These state-led initiatives mark a growing shift towards producer responsibility and are paving the way for broader adoption across North America.
+These state-led initiatives and systems mark a growing shift towards producer responsibility and are paving the way for broader adoption across North America in an aim for zero waste and more circular practices.

 At Reconomy, we stay ahead of these changes to help companies in the fashion industry sector and more not only remain compliant, but lead the way in sustainable practice to become more circular.
-We put systems in place to help report on both waste volumes and recycling levels to help meet textiles EPR.
+We put systems in place for companies to help them report on data both from waste volumes and recycling levels, to help meet Textiles EPR (Extended Producer Responsibility) with their products and services.

-To comply, you’ll need to join a registered PRO in each country you operate, report product volumes placed on the market, pay eco-modulated fees, and participate in take-back schemes to improve product collection.
-Reconomy helps you manage all of this under one roof, from reporting on waste collection volumes to recycling levels.
+To comply, you’ll need to join a registered PRO in each country you operate, report data on product volumes placed on the market, pay eco-modulated fees, and participate in take-back schemes to improve product collection and reduce waste.
+Reconomy helps you manage all of this under one roof to become more circular, from reporting data on products waste collection and waste volumes to recycling levels.
+From fashion to retail, we’ve got your company covered.

-Generally: clothing, footwear, accessories, household textiles (like towels and bed linens), and sometimes bags and workwear.
+Generally, fashion products like: clothing, footwear, and accessories.
+Also in scope are household textiles (like towels and bed linens), and sometimes bags and workwear.
 Definitions vary by location and waste.
-All items predominately arriving from the fashion sector.
+All products and services predominately arriving from the fashion and retail sectors, with some exceptions.

 Eco-modulated fees are charges producers pay based on how environmentally friendly their products are.
-More sustainable fashion designs typically cost less to register, encouraging better design and recycling solutions from the start to reduce waste.
+More sustainable fashion designs in products typically cost less to register, encouraging better design and recycling systems from the start to reduce waste.

 Watch our latest EPR Textiles webinar

 Join Aimée Campanella, Reconomy’s EPR Textiles Development Director, for a deep dive into the fast-moving world of textile Extended Producer Responsibility (EPR) across the EU.
 As the UK begins shaping its own approach to textile EPR, understanding how systems are unfolding across Europe is key.
 This session explored emerging legislation, key implementation models, and how EU trends could influence the UK’s future system.
-Whether you’re already involved in sortation and recycling or looking to play a bigger role in circular solutions, this webinar will help you prepare for what’s coming and contribute to the conversation shaping it.
+Whether you’re already involved in sortation and recycling or looking to play a bigger role in circular economy solutions across sectors like fashion and retail, this webinar will help you prepare for what’s coming and contribute to the conversation shaping it.

 Our global reach

-Reconomy supports some of the world’s biggest brands in embedding circular practices across global operations.
+Reconomy supports some of the world’s biggest brands in embedding circular economy practices across operations.
 With our scale, expertise and partnerships, we offer:

 Coverage of over 150 countries